Bayesian inference for partial orders from random linear extensions: power relations from 12th Century Royal Acta: MCMC

 Proposals for $\tau$ are prior draws.
 The Hastings ratio depends only on likelihood factors for the list $i\in\I$ for which the date $\tau_i$ is being updated.
 If $\tilde\tau_i$ is the candidate value then the acceptance probability is

 Proposals for $p$ are also prior draws.
 This time the Hastings ratio is the full likelihood ratio, $p(y|h,\tau,\tilde p)/p(y|h,\tau,p)$.

 MCMC runs were initialised at either disordered or ordered initialisations.
-In the disordered initialisation all parameters were given starting values as far as possible from equilibrium values, the effects $\beta=0_{S_b}$, the times $\tau$ are prior draws subject to $\tau\in [B,E]^N$ and the $U$-matrices specified so that the order was empty (all paths cross in each year).
-In the ordered initialisation parameters start at values that might be typical for equilibrium, the effects $\beta$ and the lists times $\tau$ as for disordered, and the $U$-matrices specified so that the initial partial orders $h^{(t,0)}$ coincide with the ``intersection orders'' of the lists in each year $t=B,...,E$.
-Intersection orders are defined in \app~\ref{app:intersection-orders}.
-This choice ensures $h^{(t,0)}$ contains all the relations displayed by the lists and none contradicted by a list.
+In the disordered initialisation all parameters were given starting values as far as possible from equilibrium values, the effects $\beta=0_{\Sb}$, the times $\tau$ are prior draws subject to $\tau\in [B,E]^N$ and the $U$-matrices specified so that the order was empty or near empty.
+In the ordered initialisation parameters start at values that might be typical for equilibrium, the effects $\beta$ and the lists times $\tau$ as for disordered, and the $U$-matrices specified so that the initial posets $h^{(t,0)}$ are prior draws which dont conflict the data.
+This gives much deeper posets for the ordered initialisation.
 We checked that two runs started in ordered and disordered initialisations gave the same posterior densities for marginal parameter posteriors.
 We checked effective sample sizes and inspected MCMC traces.